Are Record Labels Blocking Singers Including The Beach Boys From Performing At Trump Inauguration?

-The Donald Trump Inauguration Committee is running out of time to put together a line up of singers to perform, and those, like The Beach Boys, who they thought would tip, are remaining on the fence, but it turns out that even when a singer or a group wanted to perform at the Trump Inauguration, or even at one of the Trump Inaugural Balls, their label said no. There seems to be a feud afoot in the music industry.
+The Donald Trump inauguration committee is running out of time to put together a line-up of singers to perform, and those, like The Beach Boys, who they thought would tip are remaining on the fence.
+But it turns out that even when a singer or a group wanted to perform at the Trump inauguration, or even at one of the Trump inaugural balls, their labels are reportedly saying no. There seems to be a feud afoot in the music industry.

 While there were plenty of artists who just said no thanks, some, who supported Trump, put feelers out, took the temperature of the room, and backed out, according to the Inquisitr.
 Gene Simmons of Kiss and Vince Neil of Motley Crue both supported Trump, but each required their respective bands to sign on, and that was a no-go.
-Even Ted Nugent and Kid Rock said no, because there is really no up side for them, as they have their fan base, and will only turn people off, rather than turn people on.
+Even Ted Nugent and Kid Rock said no, because there is really no up side for them, as they have their fan base and will only turn people off, rather than turn people on.

 Exciting news for Trump's inauguration –